 (nn) "Protected class" and "protected basis" are used interchangeably.
-They refer to the bases on which individuals are entitled to protections against discrimination pursuant to Article 9.5 of the California Government Code, Part 2.8 (commencing with section 12900) of the California Government Code, section 51, 51.5, 51.7, 54 and 54.2 of the California Civil Code, and any regulation adopted by the Council to implement these sections or Article 1 (commencing with section 12960) of the California Government Code, as applicable.
-Protected bases include sex, race, color, religion, ancestry, national origin, ethnic group identification, age, disability (including, mental and physical disability); medical condition, genetic information, marital status, and sexual orientation.
-To the extent protected bases are defined in Sections 12926 and 12926.1 of the California Government Code, those terms shall have the meanings set forth in this subchapter.
-Protected bases not defined in Section 12926 of the California Government Code or the Council's implementing regulations are defined in this subchapter.
+They refer to the bases on which individuals are entitled to protections against discrimination and denial of full and equal access pursuant to Article 9.5 of the Government Code, Part 2.8 (commencing with section 12900) of the Government Code, section 51, 51.5, 51.7, 54 and 54.2 of the Civil Code, and any regulation adopted by the Council to implement these sections or Article 1 (commencing with section 12960) of the Government Code, as applicable.
+Protected bases include sex, race, color, religion, ancestry, national origin, ethnic group identification, age, disability (including mental and physical disability); medical condition, genetic information, marital status, and sexual orientation.
+To the extent protected bases are defined in Sections 12926 and 12926.1 of the Government Code, those terms shall have the meanings set forth in this subchapter.
+Protected bases not defined in Section 12926 of the Government Code or the Council's implementing regulations are defined in this subchapter.
+In the event the Legislature in the future recognizes a protected class or protected basis by legislation or regulation, that basis will be considered a protected class or protected basis pursuant to Article 9.5 of the Government Code unless specifically excluded by the Legislature.
 All protected bases include a perception that a person is a member of a protected class or has any of those characteristics, or that a person is associated with a person who is, or is perceived to be a member of a protected class.
-Discrimination on the basis of a protected class includes discrimination on the basis of a stereotype about members of the protected class.
+Discrimination or the denial of full and equal access on the basis of a protected class includes discrimination or denial of full and equal access on the basis of a stereotype about members of the protected class.

-(oo) "Qualified individual with a disability" means:
+(00) "Qualified individual with a disability" means: